JStonham/notes/README.md

 # Abstract Classes

 Some classes can be defined as abstract classes.
 This means that the class is too broad for simple defining characteristics.
+The primary use of an abstract class is to define and show only the relevant details of the class/object it creates and hide the irrelevant details from future users.

 Of the following classes: Animal, Pet, Dog, Cat and Rabbit, Animal and Pet should be considered abstract as there are many animals and many animals can be pets.